 - What was their purchasing journey like while choosing your product?
 For example, the number of comparisons they did or how many alternatives services did they browse.

 - Any fears, doubts or hesitations they faced before purchase?

 Before we look at how you can conduct surveys, keep the following points in mind:

-Ask open-ended questions: While multiple choice options may be quicker to answer, they don’t provide subjective insights.
+- Ask open-ended questions: While multiple-choice options may be quick to answer, they don’t provide subjective insights.
 You want to ask open-ended questions and allow users to write a response in their own words, although this might affect the total number of responses you get.

 Here are some examples of questions you can ask your visitors to help you get started: